vyorkin/folderol/README.md

 # Folderol

 My little theorem prover.
 Based on the Designing a Theorem Prover paper by Lawrence C. Paulson.
-WIP.

 ## Setup